Zefiro (train): Zefiro 380

 In September 2009, Bombardier announced an order for eighty Zefiro 380 high-speed trains by the Chinese Ministry of Railways (MOR) to be produced at Bombardier's joint venture Sifang (Qingdao) Transportation Ltd. The order of twenty 8-car sets and sixty 16-car sets was estimated to be worth 27.4 billion RMB (approx €2.7 billion or $4 billion).
 The value of Bombardier's share is estimated at €1.3 billion.

 Under China Railways' use these trains have been designated CRH1C (8-car set) and CRH1D (16-car set). which was in December 2010 revised to CRH380C and CRH380CL and once again to CRH380D (8-car set) & CRH380DL (16-car set) according to the new numbering system.

 As of September 2012, the order has been amended to include only seventy 8-car sets, designated as the CRH380D and additional 46 Zefiro 250 and 60 Zefiro 250NG.

 All the 85 trainsets have been delivered and are currently operated by Shanghai Railway Bureau & Chengdu Railway Bureau.

 Zefiro Express

 Västtrafik X80

-In 2018, Swedish regional transport authority Västtrafik ordered 40 new trains (originally designated during tendering as EMU200, now designated as X80) in 2018, later increased to 45 trains, of a new model capable of 200 km/h, though upgradeable to 250 km/h.
+In 2018, Swedish regional transport authority Västtrafik ordered 40 new trains (originally designated during tendering as EMU200, now designated as X80) in 2018, of a new model capable of 200 km/h, though upgradeable to 250 km/h.
 They have three cars and are around 80 m long.
-First delivery was planned at end of 2021, but the coronavirus pandemic has delayed the production and test runs of the new trains.
+First delivery was planned at end of 2021, but the coronavirus pandemic delayed the production and test runs of the new trains.
+5 additional trains were ordered from the options in November 2018, and 35 more trains were ordered in November 2025, now part of the Avelia Stream Nordic family of trains.